2018 marks the fifth anniversary of MPH.

 Over time other recurring show names that consolidated previous show themes were spawned, including: “Most Personal Heaven” feat.
 Xtian bands for Easter, “Memorializing Patriotic Heroes” for Memorial Day, “Moons Planets Heavens” as the space show, “Metal Pays Homage” as the covers show, “My Padawan Headbangs” for my Padawan (of course), “Maple Poutine Hockey” celebrating Canadian heritage, “Mashed Parliamentary Hodgepodge” celebrating English heritage, “Matenot Pryn Hammaer” celebrating Norwegian heritage, “Massive Percussive Hammers” for the Nov Percussion month showcase, “Many People Hungover” the New Year’s Show and many other memorable moshers.

 MPH recruited friends who made the airwaves even more fun on KAOS, first joined for a time by “Break Down the Walls” with Ant$ and then “The Super-MAD Mxyz” with Archetypal Eric.
 Unfortunately, Hard Corps 101 went on hiatus and we were never able to get some of the other talented music friends we know to join us.
-Nonetheless, MPH carried on week in and week out brining music, philanthropy and history in the mosh pit hell of metal punk and hardcore.
+Nonetheless, MPH carried on week in and week out bringing music, philanthropy and history in the mosh pit hell of metal punk and hardcore.

 And, the KAOS family has been awesome from day one.
 They each have great vision for their shows and were always equally supportive of the vision I had for mine.
 They’re all really solid programmers and hosts who bring a diversity of music and opinions to the airwaves unique to who they are while keeping the traditions of KAOS’s anarchistic pirate radio roots alive.
 It’s been a cool station to grow as a a DJ with because of this uniqueness.